segmentio/analytics-next/.changeset/smooth-crabs-pull.md

 '@segment/analytics-next': minor
 ---

-Fix stale page context information for buffered events, so page data is resilient to quick navigation changes.
-Parse UTM params into context.campaign if users pass an object to a page call.
+- Capture page context information faster, so context.campaign and context.page are more resilient to quick navigation changes.
+- Parse UTM params into context.campaign if users pass an object to a page call.